 In the case of a viable population of C. arietinum, no management will be necessary.
 Enhancement of an existing habitat through artificial means may be impractical and, to the best of my knowledge, has never been successful.

 The best time to search for Cypripedium arietinum is when it is in flower from late May through mid-June.

 Conservation Efforts in Minnesota

 Several C. arietinum sites occur on publicly owned land where they are protected from most types of land conversion, but several are on private property or public property where they receive no special consideration.
-The status of several populations has been monitored, providing useful information that can help guide future conservation efforts.
+The status of several populations have been monitored, providing useful information that can help guide future conservation efforts.

-Smith, W. R. 1993.
-Orchids of Minnesota.
+Smith, W. R. 2012.
+Native orchids of Minnesota.
 University of Minnesota Press, Minneapolis, Minnesota.
-172 pp.
+400 pp.